Documentation

 Exit animations

-By wrapping motion components with <AnimatePresence> we gain access to the exit prop.
+By wrapping motion components with <AnimatePresence> we gain access to exit animations.
+This allows us to animate elements as they're removed from the DOM.

 <AnimatePresence>